VoroLight: Learning Voronoi Surface Meshes via Sphere Intersection: Detailed Loss Formulations

-where $d(\bm{x}_i)$ is the level-set function value (e.g., signed distance field) evaluated at sample point~$\bm{x}_i$ on the Voronoi surface.
+where $d(\bm{x}_i)$ is the level-set value at sample point~$\bm{x}_i$ on the Voronoi surface.
 Sample points include face vertices, face centroids, and sub-triangle centers, where sub-triangles are formed by subdividing each Voronoi face by connecting its vertices to its centroid.

-\paragraph{Point cloud input \& mesh surface input.} Mesh surface inputs are converted to an equivalent point-cloud representation by densely sampling points on the surface.
-Given a target point cloud of the shape, we measure the discrepancy using the bidirectional Chamfer distance: